The next chapter in private cross-chain asset swaps

 Blockswap’s actual users, the swappers, might be crypto investors, day-to-day users of supported chains’ platforms, arbitrage traders, or anyone else seeking fast, easy cross-chain asset exchange without needing to register and verify accounts, place orders, set up arduous 2FA security, or trust a centralised exchange.
 Instead, users can simply swap any supported assets as fast as the relevant blockchains allow.

-How we plan to make Blockswap a reality
+How Blockswap will become a reality

 We want to help build a future where asset trading is less reliant on centralised exchanges, but first things first: we need to know if that goal is something the Loki community supports.